CodeWithPierre/LoremPicsumPhoto/README.md

 # LoremPicsumPhoto
+Built with MVVM to keep the code clean, organized, and easy to test.

+Used protocol-oriented programming and preferred structs for safer state and better memory use.

-I approached this challenge using MVVM to keep the code clean, organized, and easy to maintain.
-I used dependency injection in the ViewModel so I can quickly switch between the real network service and mock services, which makes testing much simpler.
+Added dependency injection so the ViewModel can switch between real and mock services.

-For networking, I used Swift’s modern async/await model and marked the ViewModel with @MainActor to ensure UI updates happen safely on the main thread.
-This keeps the code clear and avoids the complexity of callbacks.

-To support testing, I built two mock services:

-One that returns sample data

-One that simulates a network failure
+Added pagination with flexible page and limit values.

+Networking uses Swift’s modern async/await.

+Marked the ViewModel with @MainActor for safe UI updates.

+Created two mock services for testing (success + failure).

+Added basic accessibility identifiers.

-I also added basic accessibility support and built the UI entirely with SwiftUI.
+Built the entire UI with SwiftUI.

+Uses AsyncImage for fast, cached image loading.

+Added a simple error enum to manage error messages cleanly.